SanthoshRaju91/angular-style-guide/content/post/controllers.md

 ## Do not use Controller for

-   * Manipulate DOM — Controllers should contain only business logic.
+   * DOM manipulation — Controllers should contain only business logic.
 Putting any presentation logic into Controllers significantly affects its testability.
 Angular has databinding for most cases and directives to encapsulate manual DOM manipulation.
    * Format input — Use angular form controls instead.
    * Filter output — Use angular filters instead.
    * Share code or state across controllers — Use angular services instead.